John Cooper (serial killer): Murders of Harry and Megan Tooze

 After Cooper's convictions in 2011, it was revealed that detectives were investigating whether there was any "connectivity" between Cooper and the unsolved murders of a couple who were shot at close range at their remote farmhouse at Llanharry near Bridgend in 1993.
 Harry Tooze, 64, and his wife Megan, 67, had been shot in the head, their bodies dumped in a cowshed and then covered with a carpet.
 Some similarities with Cooper's known murders were noted, including the fact that both victims were shot at close range and attempts made to hide their bodies.
-The weapon involved was a shotgun, as Cooper used in his known crimes.
-It was also observed that there are very few double shotgun murders nationally, and that Cooper was already known to have committed two double shotgun murders.
-In 2011, the year Cooper was convicted, the case was subsequently re-examined by police.
-To this day, the case remains one of Wales' most notorious unsolved murders.
+The weapon involved was a shotgun, such as Cooper used in his known crimes.
+It was also observed that there were very few double shotgun murders nationally and that Cooper was already known to have committed two of these.
+In 2011, the year Cooper was convicted, the case was re-examined by police.
+The case remains one of Wales' most notorious unsolved murders.